Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Spectral algorithms with Gaussian kernels

 \subsection{Discussion}

-Theorem~\ref{thm: non-adaptive rate of SA with Gaussian} shows that the excess risk of spectral algorithms with fixed bandwidth Gaussian kernels can attain the minimax optimal convergence rate without restriction on the qualification.
-From another perspective, it offers a robust solution to avoid the potential saturation effect in spectral algorithms with low qualifications.

-It is interesting to note that even though the motivation for imposing Gaussian kernels is that the Gaussian kernel is the limit of Mat\'ern kernel $K_{m_{Q}'}$ as $m_{Q}'\rightarrow\infty$, the misspecified case in Proposition~\ref{proposition: target-only learning} can never substitute our result.
-Specifically, setting the smoothness parameter $m_{Q}'$ as infinity in Proposition~\ref{proposition: target-only learning}, the polynomial decay form of $\lambda$ never makes the optimal order of $\lambda$ trackable since $\lim_{m_{Q}' \rightarrow \infty} n_{Q}^{-2m_{Q}'/(2m_{Q}+d) } = 0$, and only indicates that the optimal $\lambda$ should converge to $0$ much faster than the polynomial form.
+It is interesting to note that even though the motivation for imposing Gaussian kernels is that the Gaussian kernel is the limit of Mat\'ern kernel $K_{m'}$ as $m'\rightarrow\infty$, the misspecified rates in Proposition~\ref{proposition: target-only learning} cannot simply be extrapolated to recover our findings.
+Specifically, setting the imposed smoothness parameter $m'$ as infinity in Proposition~\ref{proposition: target-only learning}, the polynomial decay form of $\lambda$ never makes the optimal order of $\lambda$ trackable since $\lim_{m' \rightarrow \infty} n^{-2m'/(2m+d) } = 0$, and only indicates that the optimal $\lambda$ should converge to $0$ much faster than the polynomial form.
 In contrast, our result explicitly reveals that the optimal order of $\lambda$ should decay exponentially.

-This exponential decay form of the optimal $\lambda$ originates from controlling the approximation error.
-The misspecified results in Proposition~\ref{proposition: target-only learning} rely on the standard real interpolation technique to control the approximation error.
-It allows one to expand the intermediate term $f_{\lambda}^{Q}$ (see definition in Appendix~\ref{apd: proof of SA with Gaussian}) and the true function $f^{Q}$ under the same basis, making the approximation error scale as $\lambda^{m_{Q}/m_{Q}'}\|f^{Q}\|_{H^{m_{Q}}}$ and the optimal $\lambda$ decays polynomially like Proposition~\ref{proposition: target-only learning}.
-This technique is widely used in many misspecified kernel literature.
-However, in our case, the intermediate term lies in the RKHS of Gaussian kernels, making expanding $f_{\lambda}^{Q}$ and $f^{Q}$ under the same basis no longer feasible.
-The technique we used to prove the Theorem~\ref{thm: non-adaptive rate of SA with Gaussian} is the Fourier transform of the Gaussian kernel, which allows us to bound the approximation error by $log(1/\lambda)^{-m_{Q}} \| f^{Q} \|_{H^{m_{Q}}}^{2}$ and consequently reveals this exponential decay order of $\lambda$.
-We refer readers to Appendix~\ref{apd: proof of SA with Gaussian} for more details.
+This exponential decay form of $\lambda$ originates from the approximation error.
+The classical analyses of misspecified results, e.g., Proposition~\ref{proposition: target-only learning}, typically rely on the standard real interpolation technique to control the approximation error.
+Specifically, they use the so-called source condition, which assumes $f^{*}$ lies in the interpolation space of the $\mcH_{K}$.
+This allows one to expand the $f^{*}$ and the intermediate term $f_{\lambda}$ (see definition in Appendix~\ref{apd: proof of SA with Gaussian}) under the same basis, yielding an approximation error scale as $\lambda^{m/m'}\|f\|_{H^{m}}$ and an optimal $\lambda$ decays polynomially like Proposition~\ref{proposition: target-only learning}.
+This technique is standard and commonly used for approximation error in misspecified kernel literature; see, for example, \citet{zhang2023optimality,zhang2024optimality,meunier2024optimal}.
+However, in our case, the intermediate term $f_{\lambda}$ lies in the RKHS of Gaussian kernels while $f^*$ does not, making expanding $f_{\lambda}$ and $f^{*}$ with the same basis no longer feasible.
+Instead, we leverage the spectra characterization of RKHSs~\eqref{eqn: Spectral Characetrization of RKHS}, which allows us to derive the following bound, with a constant $C$